WISDEM/WEIS/docs/run_in_parallel.rst

 Background
 ------------------------------------

 The parallelization of WEIS leverages the [MPI library](https://mpi4py.readthedocs.io/en/stable/).
-Before proceeding, please make sure that your WEIS environemnt includes the library mpi4py as discussed in the README.md at the root level of this repo, or on the `WEIS GitHub page <https://github.com/WISDEM/WEIS/>`_.
+Before proceeding, please make sure that your WEIS environment includes the library mpi4py as discussed in the README.md at the root level of this repo, or on the `WEIS GitHub page <https://github.com/WISDEM/WEIS/>`_.

 Parallelization in WEIS happens at two levels:
 * The first level is triggered when an optimization is run and a gradient-based optimizer is called.
 In this case, the OpenMDAO library will execute the finite differences in parallel.
 OpenMDAO then assembles all partial derivatives in a single Jacobian and iterations progress.
 * The second level is triggered when multiple OpenFAST runs are specified.
 These are executed in parallel.
 The two levels of parallelization are integrated and can co-exist as long as sufficient computational resources are available.

-WEIS helps you set up the right call to MPI given the available computational resources, see the section below.
+WEIS helps you set up the right call to MPI given the available computational resources, see the sections below.

 How to run WEIS in parallel